ibm-cloud-docs/pattern-pvs-ibmi-resiliency/networking-design.md

 Replication traffic refers to the data transmitted between systems during the process of replicating or copying information from one location to another.

-Here are some key considerations for replication traffic when implementing backup and disaster recovery:
+Review the key considerations for replication traffic when implementing backup and disaster recovery:

-- Global replication traffic between {{site.data.keyword.powerSysShort}} regions traverse the {{site.data.keyword.cloud_notm}} backbone.
+- Global replication traffic between {{site.data.keyword.powerSysShort}} regions traverses the {{site.data.keyword.cloud_notm}} backbone.
 - GRS control Logical Partition (LPAR) traffic traverses the GTGW.
 - Backup replication flows as follows: From Falconstor Site 1 to the Power Edge Router (PER), then through the Transit Gateway (TGW), followed by the Global Transit Gateway (GTGW).
 It continues to Site 2 TGW, then to Site 2 PER, and finally reaches the second Falconstor appliance.